N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 by the _rhp_ column.
 That leads to a bit of 'duplication' (depending on your perspective), but much more effective querying.

-Out names are always close to the _in_ name - _rhp_ names not necessarily!
+Out names are always similar to the _in_ name - _rhp_ names not necessarily!

 We only add something on top of project-specific data.
-This means you can query both by the project-specific interpretations (if you know them), or use our hierarchy to get the right results.
+This means you can query both by the project-specific interpretations of the _out_ column (if you know them), or use our hierarchy to get the right results.

 This example only discusses the interpretations, but the same holds for periodisations.